learn-co-curriculum/hs-coding-club-fork-clone/README.md

 ###Step 1:

-In Learn.co, view the lab.
+In Learn.co, view the lab you would like to be working on.
+All labs are noted with `Lab` before their name.
+If you're going through the Weok One material, the lab would `HTML Playground`.
+In other weeks, the labs might be different.
 Click on `View On Github` in the top left corner:

 <img src="https://s3.amazonaws.com/after-school-assets/view-on-github.png">